bratekarate/haskell-music-demo/README.md

 2. Run `stack run` in the project dir
 3. Enjoy dat freaky-ish, computer-generated music

-Feel free to fork and make your own melodies, duets, loops and tracks.
+Feel free to fork and create your own melodies, duets, loops and tracks.